vlsi/vlsi-release-plugins/README.md

 ----------
 v1.28.0
 * checksum-dependency-plugin: fix resolution of copied configurations (== fix compatibility with https://github.com/ben-manes/gradle-versions-plugin)
+* checksum-dependency-plugin: add checksumIgnore property for disabling the plugin (e.g. when certain tasks are not compatible with verification)

 v1.27.0
 * checksum-dependency-plugin: support Gradle 4.4.1